-| Please note that for the foreseeable future the exact route of the River Parrett Trail may differ from that shown on the maps and directions due to ongoing dredging works.
+For the foreseeable future the exact route of The River Parrett Trail may differ from what is shown on maps and directions because of ongoing flood defence and dredging works.
+The route of the England Coast Path and West Somerset Coast Path will also be affected by the ongoing works at Hinkley Point.
 Please follow all on site diversions or guidance provided by the relevant authorities and their staff.

 Bridges along the River Tone leaflet

 A joint effort between us, the Institution of Civil Engineers and Highways England has produced a fascinating leaflet about 23 bridges along the course of the River Tone.

 Every bridge in the short guide has details about its engineering pedigree provided by our members of the Institution of Civil Engineers, using snippets from archaic records, and modern techniques and material used.

 You can pick up copies of the leaflet in the Tourist Information Centres at Wellington and Taunton, or you can download it from the Information and Resources section of this page.